 Baiyang Trail and Water Curtain Cave

-Baiyang Trail (白楊步道) is another easy trail starting 900 meters past Tianxiang, taking you to gorgeous Baiyang Waterfall, and past it the Water Curtain Cave (水濂洞), a tunnel in which water spills down on top of your head as you walk through.
-It’s less than an hour each way.
-The portion of the trail to Water Curtain Cave was closed for some time, but has recently been reopened (update: January 2019).
+Baiyang Trail (白楊步道) is another easy trail starting 900 meters past Tianxiang, taking you to gorgeous Baiyang Waterfall (白楊瀑布).
+Past the falls and requiring a little more uphill of a hike is Water Curtain Cave (水濂洞), a tunnel in which water spills down on top of your head as you walk through.

 Wenshan Hot Spring